 A dust collection system is used in industries, homes, shops, and commercial places to improve the breathable air quality.
 It gives safety by removing the particular matter from the air and environment.
 A dust collection system works on capturing, collecting, and conveying the basic formula.

 But grounding the insulating materials such as plastic, glass, or PVC is also a must.
-You can accomplish it by wrapping the pipe with copper wire and attaching it with various points.
+You can accomplish this by wrapping the pipe with copper wire and attaching it with various points.
 This article will teach you how to ground a dust collection system.

 Method to Ground a Dust Collection System